trekhleb/machine-learning-experiments/README.md

 ### Launch Jupyter locally

+In order to play around with Jupyter notebooks and see how models were trained you need to launch a [Jupyter Notebook](https://jupyter.org/) server.

 ```bash
 # Launch Jupyter server.
 jupyter notebook
 ```

 Jupyter will be available locally at `http://localhost:8888/`.
-Experiments notebooks may be found in `experiments` folder.
+Notebooks with experiments may be found in `experiments` folder.

 ### Launch demos locally